 Feast Of The Assumption Of Mary

 Many countries celebrate the day in a different way.
-During Assumption Day in France, it is a public holiday.
+Assumption Day in France is a public holiday.
 This is a very important holiday in France.
-Some stores, public transport are open but banks, postoffices or govt offices are closed.
+Some stores, public transport are open but banks, post offices or govt offices are closed.

 In Greece, this day is a very popular summer festival.
 In Poland, this day is also popular as the feast of our lady of herbs.
-The city is decorated with sweet smell bouquet and green herbs.
+The city is decorated with sweet smell bouquets and green herbs.
 In churches, children sing rhymes and do dance in regional culture.
-This day is the blessing of the herbs, flowers and garden foods.
+This day is the blessing of herbs, flowers, and garden foods.